n3bula-stars/Oh/README.md

 ## Features
 - A wide variety of unblocked games and apps.
 - Integrated proxy to navigate the internet freely
-- Hosted on Netlify, Vercel, and Cloudflare Pages.
+- Hosted on Netlify, Vercel, and Cloudflare Pages, but can be used in other places!
 - If you want to use Zenithub, but cant use it without getting blocked, go [here](https://zenithub.pages.dev/launch) or https://(any zenithub official link found in links.html [here](https://zenithub.pages.dev/links.html))/launch
 ## Star History